The use of ash

 The trouble with using ash to create a barrier for ghosts is that any breeze or air disturbance can spread the ash around, which not only makes a mess but of course cancels the barrier function to exit or entry, which was the main purpose in the first place.
 The other consideration is that the ash can be disturbed after your back is turned, so the keeping out (or in) quality is never assured.

 The lore available recommends using lighter ash, like what may be found in a campfire after a larger log slowly burns away over a calm night.
 It is the type of ash that very old school jewellers may have used to polish metal — ash and spit was the accepted fix for tarnish in the days before bottles of polish were available.
-The white-grey ash is more effective, the recommendations say, but this type is also the sort more likely to be lightweight and liable to be disturbed.
+White-grey ash is more effective, the recommendations say, but this type is also the sort more likely to be lightweight and liable to be disturbed.

 In fact, given these inherent qualities in the material recommended, you might wonder why ash was even used in the first place.
-Given the thousands of years these sorts of tricks have been around to counter the various other ephemeral entities we’re required to deal with, and that the materials available to the ancients was more limited than today, it was still surprising, given how advanced so many other aspects of normal day-to-day living have become, that a very old and very basic substance such as ash maintains its prominence in such a common activity.
+Given the thousands of years these sorts of tricks have been around to counter the various other ephemeral entities we’re required to deal with, and that the materials available to the ancients was more limited than today, it was still surprising, given how advanced so many other aspects of normal day-to-day living have become, that a very old and very basic substance such as ash maintains its prominence in such a necessary activity.
 You would have thought they’d have developed an alternative by now.

 Still, there was an acceptable degree of wriggle room, although such flexibility could never be accredited to modern interventions.
 The source of the product — burnt apple tree, eucalyptus, elm, oak, acacia etc — was never an issue.
 It was more the type of ash produced that was the focus — although of course the original wood and its burning qualities would have an influence over that, as would the heat of the fire.
 And the location of the originating fire was similarly unimportant.
 This could be outside, in a fireplace, north or east facing, backyard, near a river, in a car park — none of that mattered.
 Small blessings, but welcome also in that a quick and ready solution was usually needed in a hurry.
 A line of ash, a few quick words, and even a wraith is able to be kept in check.
 And given the lightness of the material, as mentioned, the operation usually had to be repeated, and often.
 You really had to keep on your toes.

 For many decades it was thought that the mill cottage was free of the spirits and hauntings that was almost expected with any other older habitations, whether abandoned or not.
-It wasn’t so much that such incidences weren’t deemed to be possible in this instance, but that there were no records of anything like that happening with the cottage, as usually these things are notable enough to be written down and kept with the municipal documentation.
+It wasn’t so much that such incidences weren’t deemed to be possible in this instance, but that there were no records of anything like that happening with the cottage, as usually these things are notable enough to be written down and kept with general municipal documentation.
 So over time the use of the words haunting and flour production together in the same sentence was never part of conversations about the miller’s cottage.

-For many decades the cottage-museum provided a diversion for visitors, and an excursion destination for schools, both nearby and further away, and did its part to keep some of the local area’s history alive as well as to inform the general public about an interesting aspect of the industry involved.
+For many decades the cottage-museum provided a diversion for visitors, and an excursion destination for schools, both nearby and further away, and did its part to keep some of the local area’s history alive as well as to inform the general public about an interesting historical aspect of the industry involved.

 As a viable flour mill, the last grain to pass through its water-driven grinding stones was only a few decades after the structure was built, but the eventual museum function of the cottage was not taken up until many decades after that.
-The interim years, after the cottage was left idle once the commercial operations of the mill ended, were not really documented, but left to hearsay and the vague recollections of locals.
+The interim years, after the cottage was left idle once the commercial operations of the mill ended, were not really documented, but left to hearsay and vague recollections about stories told to descendants of long-time locals.
 Once the option of earning a living was taken away, the cottage and the other buildings were forgotten by most.
 The family who lived there had just moved away, not even taking the furniture, the drapes, rugs, crockery, pots and pans or anything else — these were all supplied and owned by the business that ran the mill, so the people living there at the time the business shut down (the second such family to occupy the buildings since the mill had been operating) just moved out and left behind everything but whatever they had brought with them in the first place.
 This fact was later to prove of great benefit to the historical credentials of the abandoned cottage when it was considered for a museum, given that the everyday items left there were such that were in use from a generation or more before, such as the cast iron cookware, although no-one guessed that other residual factors were also left in place, which would later prove problematic and require use of the aforementioned ash.

 It was quite a long time, but within living memory, after the cottage-museum opened as an off-road attraction that it was decided some more room was needed.
-Over the years, donations of antiques and curios had been coming in from the farmhouses thereabouts as well as older residences in the nearby town, handed over by modern descendants who didn’t really want to keep every antique item from previous generations found in the back of a dusty cupboard, but who were equally not ready to assign every heirloom to the rubbish tip.
-And apart from the need for more storage and display room, a considerable part of the construction concept included a souvenir and refreshments area.
+Over the years, donations of antiques and curios had been coming in from the farmhouses thereabouts as well as older residences in the nearby town, handed over by modern descendants who didn’t really want to keep every antique item from previous generations found in the back of a dusty cupboard, but who were equally not ready to assign every non-precious heirloom to the rubbish tip.
+And apart from the need for more storage and display room, a considerable part of the construction plans included a souvenir and refreshments area.

 An extension to the cottage was voted on, planned, had funds raised, and saw volunteers put on a roster.
 A certified builder was required by the municipality to oversee regulatory compliance, but one of the volunteers could tick those boxes.